-Guest post by Pat Shepherd, Founder and Chief Doer of Things at One Percent Collective.
+Guest post by Pat Shepherd, One Percent Collective - December 19, 2016

 I’ve led a pretty lucky life – growing up in a loving family, choosing my education, traveling and ultimately leading the direction my life takes.
 We all know that billions aren’t so lucky and for me I saw this first hand when I started volunteering on the Thai/Burma border, supporting children from Burma through a Wellington based charity called SpinningTop.

 This was my first dive into the generosity sector and was an experience that would shape the next six years of my life.
 Like many people who volunteer, I didn’t plan this career move, you simply see a need and as a human, you have to act to help those who aren’t so lucky in life.
 Before my time volunteering I had been photographing New Zealand’s music and art scene, front row at gigs, I’d be bouncing around to the beat while trying to capture the ultimate moment and keep things in focus.
 It was the generosity of musicians that truly helped move me to use my photography and storytelling skills to inspire people to join a generosity movement.
 This movement took shape through a charity I launched in 2012 called One Percent Collective.

 Through my volunteering and time at SpinningTop, it was the musicians and creatives who supported us with their time and talent without having to think twice.
 What if I could harness their time and talent to help inspire thousands of people to give 1% of their income to causes they care about on a regular basis?